Record-keeping obligations and legislation

 • the supply date of the concrete product.

 Records are required to be retained for six years from the end of the accounting period.
+A non-exhaustive list of records to be retained includes all of the following:

-• supply documents such as invoices, delivery and purchase records
+• Supply documents such as invoices, delivery and purchase records.

-• specific concrete product information to enable identification of products
+• Specific concrete product information to enable identification of products.

-• the Open Market Value (OMV) of concrete products
+• The Open Market Value (OMV) of concrete products.

-• the calculation of levies for an accounting period
+• The calculation of levies for an accounting period.

-• the documentation supplied to purchasers
+• The documentation supplied to purchasers.

-• the declarations made by precast concrete product manufacturers to ready to pour concrete suppliers.
+• The declarations made by precast concrete product manufacturers to ready to pour concrete suppliers.